Nok98/networking-labs/README.md

-# networking-labs

-# Basic Network Setup
+# Basic Cisco Network Setup
 ## Description
 This is my first network in Cisco Packet Tracer.
 It consists of:
 - 1 Switch (2960-24TT)